Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 1. In the app's registration screen, select the **Token Configuration** blade in the left to open the page where you can configure the claims provided tokens issued to your application.
 1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
 1. Select `Security groups` **or** the `All groups (includes distribution lists but not groups assigned to the application)` option.
 Choosing both negates the effect of `Security Groups` option.
 1. Under the **ID** section, select `Group ID`.
-This will result in Azure AD sending the [object id](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the **groups** claim of the [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) that your app receives after signing-in a user.
+This will result in Azure AD sending the [Object ID](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the **groups** claim of the [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) that your app receives after signing-in a user.

 #### Configure your application to receive the `groups` claim values from a **filtered set of groups** a user may be assigned to